 In 1984, the European Commission gave Hungary exclusive rights to the Tokay appellation, a law which was not fully applied until 2007 following a 30-year transitional period.
 From 1st January 1994, the term Tokay d’Alsace was forbidden, replaced first of all by “Tokay Pinot Gris”, and then on 1st January 2007, this became “Pinot Gris”.

 In reality, this was the result of 80 years of negotiations between the two countries, as an initial bipartisan agreement was reached in 1926, stipulating that French labels stop using the “Tokay” denomination.
 This agreement had never been applied, but Hungary’s entry into the European Union was an opportunity to reopen the debate.
 And to better understand the legal issue at the heart of this quarrel, it’s worth noting that the reputation of Tokaj wines had declined during the 20th century.
-It was only from the 1980s, after the fall of the Iron Curtain and resulting investments from (mostly French) groups, that the vineyards of Tokaj reclaimed their position as one of the finest sweet wines in the world.
+It was only from the 1980s, after the fall of the Iron Curtain and resulting investments from (mostly French) groups, that the vineyards of the Tokaj region reclaimed their position as one of the finest sweet wines in the world.

-Pinot Gris: fine wines of Alsace
+Pinot Gris: Fine wines of Alsace

 The surface area of Pinot Gris planted in Alsace has increased significantly since the 1960s.
 In 1969, 387 hectares (4% of the total region’s vineyards) were planted with Pinot Gris, whereas in 2016, this figure increased to more than 2,387 hectares (15.4%).
 Classic Alsatian Pinot Gris are characterised by varietal characteristics, with smoky, autumnal notes, of mushrooms, white fruits and citrusy notes.
 Delicious when young, they reach their finest expression after some years of aging.